Shawn has a masters of public administration, JD, and a BA in political science.

 A general partnership gives the partners some important advantages.
 Gail and Patrick have a great deal of flexibility in the design of their partnership.
 They don't have to deal with a bunch of complex laws and regulations that apply to other business organizations, like a corporation.
 Partnerships are generally not subject to federal income taxation.
 Instead, all the profits (or losses) are passed through the partnership to Gail and Patrick, who will report the income (or loss) on their personal tax returns.

 The biggest disadvantage of a general partnership for Gail and Patrick is personal liability.
 Gail and Patrick will be personally liable for the debts and obligations of their partnership.
-Creditors can pursue Gail and Patrick's personal assets to collect on partnership debt.
-If someone is injured by the partnership and wins a court judgment, the plaintiff can pursue Gail and Patrick's personal assets to satisfy the judgment.
+Creditors can pursue their personal assets to collect on partnership debt.
+If someone is injured by the partnership and wins a court judgment, the plaintiff can pursue Gail's and Patrick's personal assets to satisfy the judgment.

 Meet Lilly and Patrica.
 Lilly is a gourmet baker and Patrica is her wealthy friend.
 Lilly comes to Patrica about going into business together.
 Lilly wants to start a gourmet cookie company but doesn't have the start-up capital.
-Patrica doesn't know a thing about baking but sees a great investment opportunity after hearing Lilly's pitch.
+Patrica doesn't know anything about baking, but she sees a great investment opportunity after hearing Lilly's pitch.
 They decide to form a limited partnership (often called an LP) and compose a partnership agreement.
 They'll have to register their new LP with the secretary of state in the state where it is located.